 "It will be open at the same time to public- and private-school kids," Phillips said.
-Different jurisdictions will "set up their own schedules, but they will have the non-public kids integrated with the private-school kids."
+Different jurisdictions will establish their own schedules, integrating public- and private-school students.

-In Fairfax County, only public schools will be used as mass inoculation clinics, but private-school students will have access to the clinics, said Glen Barbour, a spokesman for the county's health department.
+In Fairfax County, only public schools will be used as mass immunization clinics, but private-school students will have access to the clinics, said Glen Barbour, a spokesman for the county's health department.

 "All students would be eligible at the same time," Barbour said, adding that residency will not be checked, so students could theoretically come from outside the county.
 Barbour said the mass clinics probably would be at eight to 24 middle schools across the county, depending partly on how much vaccine the county receives.